-On this day in 1982, the teenage coming-of-age comedy Fast Times at Ridgemont High opens in theaters around the United States.
+On August 13, 1982, the teenage coming-of-age comedy Fast Times at Ridgemont High opens in theaters around the United States.
 Written by Cameron Crowe and directed by Amy Heckerling, the film follows a year in the life of high school students Stacy (Jennifer Jason Leigh), Linda (Phoebe Cates), Mark (Brian Backer) and Mike (Robert Romanus) and their assorted classmates and teachers.
 The ensemble cast also featured the (then relatively unknown) future A-list actors Sean Penn, Nicolas Cage and Forest Whitaker, as well as Judge Reinhold, Eric Stoltz, Ray Walston and Anthony Edwards.

 One of the film’s most memorable characters was the surfer-stoner Jeff Spicoli (whose lines included his greeting of Walston’s teacher character with the salutation “Aloha, Mr. Hand”), played by Sean Penn.
 The actor, who was born in 1960, made his feature-film debut in 1981’s Taps.
 Following Fast Times at Ridgemont High, Penn went on to a lengthy list of critically acclaimed performances in such movies as Bad Boys (1983), At Close Range (1986), Casualties of War (1989), Dead Man Walking (1995), for which he received an Oscar nomination for Best Actor, and The Thin Red Line (1998).
 He earned another Oscar nomination for his starring turn as a jazz musician in Sweet and Lowdown (1999) and a third for playing a mentally disabled man in I Am Sam (2001).
 He finally took home the Oscar for Best Actor for 2003’s suspenseful drama Mystic River.
 Penn is also an accomplished filmmaker who wrote and directed 2007’s Oscar-nominated Into the Wild.